tylerdooling/noaa_weather_client/README.md

 # NoaaWeatherClient

-Ruby wrapper for the NOAA weather api.
+Ruby wrapper for the NOAA weather API.

 ## Installation